 The insured-person determines the intervals in which the premium should be increased

-The insured person can set up a payment scheme in which the insurer will pay a pre-arranged amount for each day of sickness.
+The insured person sets up a payment scheme in which the insurer pays a pre-arranged amount for each day of sickness.

-Different insurers have different plans but generally the insured person can define an amount to be paid as from the second week and/ or any of the other weeks that follow.
+Different insurers have different intervals but generally the insured person can define an amount to be paid as from the second week and/ or for any of the other subsequent weeks.

-In the following example the insurer would pay 200€ per day should the insured person still be written-off sick after 6 months.
+In the following example the insurer would pay 200€ per day should the insured person be written-off sick for longer than 6 months.

 Not all providers offer worldwide coverage as a standard, therefore it is advisable to include such a benefit as the costs are very little.